CharlesGueunet/vimmic/README.md

     ln -s ~/.vimrc $XDG_CONFIG_HOME/nvim/init.vim
 ```

-neovim is fully compatible with vim, so these configuration files works totally.
+neovim is fully compatible with vim, so these configuration files works totally.<br>
 If you have no color using neovim, check your $TERM.
 If it is xterm, change it to xterm-256color
 and colors should come back!